vanandrew/wbsurfer2/README.md

 multiple vertices, the first vertex that was placed will be manipulated.

 > [!IMPORTANT]
 > Make sure you place the active vertex on the surface you want to manipulate.
-Placing †he active vertex on the wrong
+Placing the active vertex on the wrong
 > surface will result in inaccurate movies.
 >
 > In practice, it's a good idea to have scenes called "left" and "right" so you can switch between hemispheres easily.